-The background to this is contained in a Report made to the States, by Treasury & Resources Department (now the Policy & Resources Committee), on 19 April 2005 (a copy of which is attached as Appendix A).
+The background to this is contained in a Report made to the States, by Treasury & Resources Department, on 19 April 2005 (a copy of which is attached as Appendix A).
 The appendix also includes a table summarising the contents of sections 75A - 75Q inclusive of the Income Tax Law (Appendix B).